Lucsantosg/whats-new/index.md

 The latest Secure Gateway maintenance update includes minor bug fixes in the UI and API manager, updated documentation, and the client has been updated to version 1.7.1.
 The Secure Gateway client is now available on AIX 7.1+ and supports connecting outbound through a squid proxy.

-### {{site.data.keyword.streaminganalyticsfull}} service updates: Develop Streams applications in your Python development environment
+### {{site.data.keyword.streaminganalyticsshort}} service updates: Develop Streams applications in your Python development environment
 New as of: 13 April 2017

 In the past, you had to install a local version of IBM Streams to develop Python applications.
 That’s no longer the case.
 Now you can develop applications with Python in your favorite development environment or in a Jupyter interactive notebook.